Back

 Working capital, or WCR, is the amount of money a restaurant needs to finance to cover its cash flow (expenses and revenues).
 In the restaurant business, you must be able to finance inventory.
 When you are just opening a restaurant, it is imperative to calculate the WCR in order to meet the expenses of the beginning of the activity.
 Estimating your working capital requirements is important for the future of your business, because a negative working capital is a sign of good financial health.
 It will allow you to develop while feeding your cash flow and it will be easier to obtain a bank loan.

-Here is his calculation:
+Here is its calculation:

 Working capital ratio = Inventory + Receivables - Payables

 If your WCR is positive, it means that your expenses are weighing too heavily in the balance.
-To reduce your WCR, keep an eye on your inventory in real time, thanks to Inpulse's solutions real-time tracking system.
+To reduce your WCR, keep an eye on your inventory in real time, thanks to Inpulse's real-time tracking system.
 You should also take care to avoid unnecessary financial investments, so as not to slow down your growth.

 Summary of the profitability ratios of a restaurant